-- Entries must be translations of (extracts from) literary works, e.g. novel, short story, essay, drama, poetry, prose.
-Translations from any period of the literature in question are eligible.
+1. Entries must be translations of (extracts from) literary works, eg novel, short story, essay, drama, poetry, prose.
 The existence of copyright in any work places no restriction on its translation but only, in some cases, on publication of a translation.
 (Copyright clearance for winning entries may be effected after winners are announced.)

-- Entries must be the original work of the translator and must not, as a whole or in part, have been previously published, accepted for publication, broadcast, or entered for any other competition.
+2. Entries must be the original work of the translator and must not, as a whole or in part, have been previously published or accepted for publication, including web or self publication, or broadcast.
+They must not have been entered for any other competition.
 Entries may be the collective work of any number of translators.

-- Entries must be submitted anonymously and each on a separate entry form.
-Each entry must consist of a) one photocopy of the source text; b) one photocopy of the translated text; c) the correctly completed entry form; d) the correct entry fee.
+3. Entries must be submitted anonymously and each with a separate entry form; download or photocopy this if necessary.
+Each entry must consist of a) one copy of the source text; b) one copy of the translated text; c) the correctly completed entry form; d) the correct entry fee.

-- The source text and the translation must each be stapled or fixed with treasury tags or similar.
-Do not send loose sheets.
-Texts must not be stapled to one another or to cheques, banknotes or entry forms.
+6. The source text and the translation should each be stapled; please do not send loose sheets.
+Texts should not be stapled to one another or to cheques, banknotes or entry forms.

-- The entry fee of £7 sterling for one, £12.00 for two or £16.00 for three entries should be sent either 1) in the form of a cheque drawn on a British bank payable to John Drydan Translation Competition, or 2) an International Money Order, or 3) a postal order, or 4) a sterling banknote.
-This last, though discouraged by postal authorities, may be used in countries where other forms of payment are difficult to arrange.
-Do not send payments in any other currency or in any other form than the four given.
+7. The entry fee of £7 sterling for one, £12 for two or £16 for three entries should be in the form of 1) a cheque drawn on a British bank payable to the John Dryden Translation Competition, 2) an International Money Order, 3) a postal order, or 4) sterling banknotes/coins (this, though discouraged by postal authorities, may be used in countries where other forms of payment are difficult to arrange).
+Please do not send payments in any other currency or in any other form than the four given.

-- There are no limitations on entrants with respect to age, nationality, place of residence, or professional status.
-No organiser, judge, reader, or their relatives, may enter.
+9. There are no limitations on entrants with respect to age, nationality, place of residence, or professional status.
+No organiser, judge, reader or their relatives may enter.

-- If you wish your entry to be acknowledged, please enclose a stamped, addressed, self-seal envelope marked "ack", and if you wish to be notified of results in July, one marked "results".
+10. If you wish your entry to be acknowledged, please enclose a stamped, addressed, self-seal envelope marked "ack" and if you wish to be notified of results in July, one marked "results".
 International response coupons are acceptable.

-- The decision of the Judges is final.
-We regret that no feedback on entries can be provided.
+12. The decision of the Judges is final.
+We regret that no feedback on entries can be

-- Any entries received after the closing date will, if eligible, be entered into next year's competition.
+13. Any entries received after the closing date will, if eligible, be entered into next year's

-- Entry into the competition signifies acceptance of all the Rules.
+14. Entry into the competition signifies acceptance of all the rules.